In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 However, you should ideally separate each of those parts – a login button component, an image gallery component, and a friends list component – so that you can reuse any of those components in other parts of your app.

-I certainly grimace in places when I look back on code I wrote five years ago, because I know more now than I did then – and that's a good thing.
+You'll certainly scratch at your head in places when you look back on code you wrote five years ago, because you'll know more now than you did then – and that's the way it should be.

-The final extension skill I'd like to discuss is multithreading, which is the practise of making your code do more than one thing at a time.
+The final extension skill we will discuss is multithreading, which is the practise of making your code do more than one thing at a time.

-Multithreading can be a real pain in the neck because it's difficult for our brains to comprehend.
-When your code does one thing at a time, we can think it through linearly, but when two or three things happen at the same time, potentially overlapping, it can really bend your brain.
+Multithreading can be a real pain because it's difficult for our brains to understand.
+When your code does one thing at a time, we can think it through linearly, but when two or three things happen at the same time, potentially overlapping, it can really mess with your thinking.

 So, while multithreading is a great skill to have as an extension skill, you should be cautious.
 Your goal should be to understand just enough of the concepts and code to make it work well without going too far.